 Start now with our FREE Diet consultation worth Rs.
 1500/-

 It is one of the common symptoms of iron deficiency that is caused due to less amount of oxygen reaching the body tissues.

 2. The appearance of a Pale face

-Iron deficiency leads to pale coloration on the face and inner eyelids.
+Iron deficiency leads to the pale coloration on the face and inner eyelids.
 This is due to the lower levels of hemoglobin in the body.

 3. Short breath

-The lower levels of hemoglobin lead to a shortage of oxygen reaching to the body tissues, which is characterized by shortness of breath.
+The lower levels of hemoglobin lead to a shortage of oxygen reaching the body tissues, which is characterized by shortness of breath.